andrewtmn/Python-Projects/README.md

 Project 2:
  Expense Tracker
   #TODO:
-  # Fix up main page - the labels aren't showing for it
+  # add a picture to the main page
-  # read about how to integrate matplotlib into tkinter
+  # read about how to integrate matplotlib into tkinter - histograms and line graphs